Dry socket, which is also known as “Alveolar Osteitis”, is an inflammation of the alveolar bone socket after tooth extraction.

 - In smokers, exposure to nicotine can cause a reduction in the blood supply in the new socket.
 This reduced blood supply may, in turn, prevent the blood clot from forming in the extraction socket.

 - Some physiologic factors such as increased bone density and hormones could interfere with the formation of the blood clot.

 - Severe pain from the extraction site which usually starts a few days after extraction.
 The pain could also be radiating, spreading from the extraction site to the ears, eyes, neck or temple, usually on the same side of the extraction.

 - An empty socket with little or no blood clot.
 The exposed whitish bone could be visible.

 - A bad taste in the mouth.

 - Bad breath

 Your dentist would first make a diagnosis of dry socket by noting your symptoms and doing an oral examination.
 The treatment of dry socket may include the following:

 - Re-establishment of bleeding.
 Your dentist would clean out all debris from the socket and make it bleed again.

-- He could give you a gauze to bite on to stop the bleeding and form a blood clot.
-He could also fill the socket with a medicated dressing or paste to facilitate healing.
+- A gauze is given to bite on to stop the bleeding and form a blood clot.
+The socket will also be filled with a medicated dressing or paste to facilitate healing.

 - You would be placed on a painkiller and antibiotics to take care of the pain and prevent the socket from getting infected.